Rizzler Sports Logo

 Which league's rules does Rizzler support?

-Rizzler currently supports Little League International rules with built-in pitch count limits, rest day calculations, and minimum play tracking.
-USSSA, Perfect Game, and other league rules are being added.
-You can also set custom rules for leagues not yet in the system.
+Rizzler supports Little League International, USSSA, and Perfect Game rule sets, with built-in pitch count limits, rest day calculations, and minimum play tracking.
+You can also set custom rules for leagues not in the system.

 Can I set custom rules in Rizzler?